Abstract

 3.4.
 Modal testing

 By relying on the sinusoidal excitation applied by the vibration test bench to generate a vibration environment, resonance inspection tests can be carried out on the actuator in the frequency range of 0-2000 Hz to obtain the resonance frequency that produces response peaks under working conditions.
 Simulate the initial working state of the piston at the 0 mm position, connect it to the bearings at both ends through the pins on the fixture, and install it on the vibration test bench.
 During the experiment, the chamber was filled with oil, and the oil pressure in the rodless chamber remained at 0.2 MPa, while the oil pressure in the rodless chamber remained at 12 MPa.
 The piston components rely on the oil pressure difference to maintain a displacement position of 0mm.
-Considering that the actuator structure is less prone to vibration along the piston axis in the low-frequency range, a vibration test bench is used to provide sinusoidal excitation loads along the y-axis and z-axis positive directions.
+Considering that the actuator structure is less prone to vibration along the piston axis in the low-frequency range, a vibration test bench is used to provide sinusoidal excitation loads along the -axis and -axis positive directions.
 The acceleration sensor is installed near the connection seat and outputs an acceleration response signal.

-After installation, perform a resonance inspection test on the actuator, and obtain the amplitude ratio response curve of the hydraulic cylinder along the y-axis and z-axis through the resonance inspection test, as shown in Fig. 7.
+After installation, perform a resonance inspection test on the actuator, and obtain the amplitude ratio response curve of the hydraulic cylinder along the -axis and -axis through the resonance inspection test, as shown in Fig. 7.
 Based on the response results, extract the frequency corresponding to the peak point with a response amplitude ratio greater than 1, treat it as the resonant frequency point obtained in the experiment, and sort the frequency values from small to large.
 The calculated error distribution shows that the simulation error of natural frequencies below 1000 Hz does not exceed 2 %, while the error of other natural frequencies remains below 10 %.

 Fig. 7Natural frequency test results